 Targeted Acoustic Startle Technology

-Genuswave's Targeted Acoustic Startle Technology produces a startle sound that triggers an uncontrollable reflex, causing the seal to stop foraging and flee from the sound source.
-Repeated exposure leads to sensitization, meaning that the seals' responsiveness to the sound increases over time and the seal learns to avoid the protected area.
+Genuswave's Targeted Acoustic Startle Technology produces a startle sound that triggers an uncontrollable reflex, triggering a flight response and causing the move away from the sound source.
+Repeated exposure leads to sensitization, meaning that the seals' responsiveness to the sound increases over time and most seal learns to avoid the protected area.
 Once the seal leaves the confined protected area the sound levels will be too low to trigger the reflex and the seals are unaffected.

 Loud Noises are Not Effective

 Conventional acoustic deterrent systems use high source level and duty cycles, but this approach has several critical biological drawbacks including: